o0101/websocket_chat_app_homework/README.md

 # Running tests

-To run tests visit [the test page](http://booge.com/runtests.html)
+To run tests visit [the test page](http://boogeh.com/runtests.html)

 Or, if you're running locally, it's http://localhost:8080/runtests.html

-**Note** to pass the tests connect to the server by yourself.
-Any other connection which cause the counts used by the tests to deviate from expectations.
+**Note** to pass the tests connect to a server by yourself.
+Any other connection will cause the test counts to deviate from expectations.

 # Features